sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/leave-of-absence.md

   - In total, a teammate can take up to 12 weeks of Medical leave per year (12 months from initial leave).
   - Medical leave must be taken consecutively per medical event.
 If intermittent leaves are medically necessary, Sourcegraph will work with you per our ADA process.
   - Anything over 12 weeks is not eligible under the medical leave policy.
 However, Sourcegraph may grant additional unpaid time off to reasonably accommodate teammates where medically necessary.
-  - If non-commissioned teammate, [click here](#bookmark=id.2zraren6x77i) for more information
+  - If non-commissioned teammate, [click here](leave-of-absence.md#Your-pay-while-on-LOA) for more information
-  - If commissioned teammate, [click here](#bookmark=id.n4dwkzvkn266) for more information
+  - If commissioned teammate, [click here](leave-of-absence.md#Resources-for-Quota-Carrying-Teammates-Sales-CE) for more information
 - **Local laws:** This policy-including eligibility criteria, leave duration, and amount of paid leave–is subject to applicable local laws, which may provide different benefits.
 In those cases, the teammate will receive the greater entitlement.
 Where local laws entitle a teammate to a portion of leave paid for by the local government, Sourcegraph will work with the teammate to adjust Sourcegraph’s coverage, so that the total amount received by the teammate is consistent with but not duplicative of the entitlements under Sourcegraph’s policy and applicable local laws.
-See [FAQ ](#bookmark=id.evkh4nm3tf8z)for Non-US/statutory variances below.
+See [FAQ](leave-of-absence.md#FAQ) for Non-US/statutory variances below.
 - **How to request LOA:** to request a LOA, please alert your Manager and People Partner as soon as possible.
-You can read more about our step by step request process [here].
+You can read more about our step by step request process [here](leave-of-absence.md#How-to-request-LOA).

-### **Who is eligible for a LOA?**
+### Who is eligible for a LOA?

 Eligibility starts on day 1 of employment.
 Teammates are eligible if they meet all the requirements below: